 Powerful stuff.
 What exactly is it that little voice in your head is telling you day in and day out?
-Is is encouraging you, or beating you up?
+Is it encouraging, or beating you up?
 My guess would be that the latter probably applies.
-After all, you know yourself better than anyone and being your own worst critic is second nature.
+After all, you know yourself better than anyone, and being your own worst critic is second nature.
 My question for you is: Would you allow someone to talk to others in your family, or in your care like that?
 Likely not.
 And that brings me to the first step.

 Using positive affirmations daily is a powerful and underutilized tool.
 Don’t underestimate them!
-Positive affirmations will actually form new pathways in your brain over time and eventually take over from the negative sound track you have been listening to, diminishing and hopefully extingiushing its grip.
+Positive affirmations will actually form new pathways in your brain over time and eventually take over from the negative soundtrack you have been listening to, diminishing and hopefully extinguishing its grip.

 Begin by paying close attention to how you tend to react.
 What is the first thought that pops up when you mess something up?
 Are you silently beating yourself up over your little mistakes or do you encourage yourself?
 Would you dare criticize anyone else so consistently out loud and to their face?

-Sure you can google “positive affirmations” and find plenty examples, but the most important ones are those you formulate yourself.
-The simplest way to get started and to figure out which affirmations are more likely to resonate and produce results is to keep a running list of the self defeating thoughts that comes to mind.
+Sure you can google “positive affirmations” and find plenty of examples, but the most important ones are those you formulate yourself.
+The simplest way to get started and to figure out which affirmations are more likely to resonate and produce results is to keep a running list of the self-defeating thoughts that come to mind.
 For each one of the negative messages, formulate an opposite, positive one.
 Write it down.
 Read it often and say it out loud.
-There is something very powerful and reinforcing in hearing your own voice expressing a positive, encouraging information.
+There is something very powerful and reinforcing in hearing your own voice expressing positive, encouraging information.

-To make this process easier, I have created a FREE printable guide on how to write your own affirmations and little cards for you to print, fill in and cut out.
-You can find them in the resource library.
+To make this process easier, I have created a FREE printable guide on how to write your own affirmations and little cards for you to print, fill in, and cut out.
+They are waiting for you in the Resource Library.

-To make this easy for yourself you can also find positive affirmations here and here.
+To make this easy for yourself you can also find positive affirmations here.
 Just pick out the ones that resonate with you and write them down on little individual cards.

 Keep your affirmation cards where you will see and use them often, like your nightstand or next to your favorite chair.
 Make it a habit to start and end your day on a positive note?
 And that moves us on to the next step.